 In the spring of 2016, our daughter, then age 8, started having whining and grunting tics, sudden onset OCD and fears.
 We assumed that she also had Tourette Syndrome.
 It was starting to get difficult with her, but it also made it exponentially more difficult to treat our son.
 Her behaviors would trigger his symptoms.
 And there was no ramping up – she would have a tic or an OCD moment, and he would go into a dissociative event.
 At first, as she triggered him, he would be afraid of her, but at the same time she wanted him, and nothing else would console her.
 If she couldn’t find him, she would have a panic attack.
 Imagine that!
 She NEEDS him and he’s AFRAID of her!
 I don’t even know how we survived that except I remember sitting on the top of the staircase, crying, often.
 There was no way to get control of the situation.
 We have had a lot of low points, but this was one of the lowest.
 The only way to help her was to make him not be afraid of her.
 But that was easier said than done.
 Her symptoms lasted about a month and then subsided.

 March 2016, we had found a webpage about PANDAS.
-We went to the pediatrician because our son was having irregular fevers and we noticed a pattern.
+We went to the pediatrician because our son was having irregular fevers.
 The fevers were causing severe whole body tics again.
 We told her about PANDAS and said all his symptoms fit.
 She was unable to do a throat culture or rapid strep test because he was hiding and screaming under the exam table.
 She said she would give us antibiotics because his symptoms and our suspicions were valid.
 Looking back, this may have been when he started feeling better and leaving the house more, but since he was already slowly improving over the past 6 months, we didn’t notice a drastic change.